Mercutio3/mini-chat-server/README.md

 ## Testing

 All testing-related files can be found in the tests directory.
-Executables for each are created upon installation.
+Executables for each are created upon installation, which you can run individually:

     ./testClientList runs unit-tests on the frequently-called methods supporting the linked list that keeps track of all connected clients.

     ./testCommands runs tests on the command-processing methods with both valid and invalid sets of arguments, as well as verifying their results.

+Alternatively, run "make test" to build and run tests.
+The call will fail if any test fails.

+## Debugging

+You can enable debug logging to print additional output at all times.
+Simply change line 2 of the Makefile from:

+    CFLAGS = -Wall -Wextra -g

+to

+    CFLAGS = -Wall -Wextra -g -DDEBUG

+and run "make clean && make" to re-compile everything